Ujung Bocur surf break South Sumatra

 When to come

 Below are some general dates to consider when planning your trip.
-You could add some modern crystal ball science to your planning and track the forecasted El Niño-Southern Oscillation cycle, as this cycle can have a profound impact on the strength of the trade winds over South West Sumatra.
+You could add some modern crystal ball science to your planning and track the forecasted El Niño-Southern Oscillation cycle.
 On the other hand you could just deal out a Taro card deck and arrive at the same place.

 Surfing in season - June to September